sosalejandro/IOET.Test/README.md

 The purpose of these statics methods is to avoid creating far more coupling with dependencies of classes internally and allow code re-usage within the application, but leaving the solution with a concrete implementation which cannot be overriden.

+## Application publication

+The application can be compiled through Visual Studio and published using the "folder" option.